simnple/TridentDupeFixer/README.md

 # TridentDupeFixer

-`TridentDupeFixer` is a Minecraft plugin that fixes the [trident dupe exploit](https://github.com/Killetx/TridentDupe).
+`TridentDupeFixer` is a Minecraft plugin that fixes [trident dupe exploit](https://github.com/Killetx/TridentDupe).
 **Currently only tested with Minecraft version 1.21.1**

 ## Installation